MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 ## Pane

-The pane can be positioned either on top or on left, via the [PanePosition](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.navigationview.PaneFooter) property.
+The pane can be positioned either on top or on left, via the `PanePosition` property.

 Here is the detailed pane anatomy for the left and top pane positions:

 <b>Left nav</b><br>

 ![NavigationView anatomy](images/navview-pane-anatomy-vertical.png)

-1.Navigation items, 2.Separators, 3.Headers, 4.AutoSuggestBox (optional), 5.App settings (optional), 6.Menu button
+1. Menu button
+1. Navigation items
+1. Separators
+1. Headers
+1. AutoSuggestBox (optional)
+1. Settings button (optional)

 <b>Top nav</b><br>

 ![NavigationView anatomy](images/navview-pane-anatomy-horizontal.png)

-1.Navigation items, 2.Separators, 3.Headers, 4.AutoSuggestBox (optional), 5.App settings (optional)
+1. Headers
+1. Navigation items
+1. Separators
+1. AutoSuggestBox (optional)
+1. Settings button (optional)

 The back button appears in the top left-hand corner of the pane, but NavigationView does not automatically add content to the back stack.
 To enable backwards navigation, see the [backwards navigation](#backwards-navigation) section.